Back to Blog

 The mid-market rate is the fairest reference point available.
 You can find it instantly on Google by searching the currency pair, or on XE.com or Wise's rate comparison tool.

 Before you send, note the current mid-market rate.
 Then look at the rate your provider is offering.
 The difference, expressed as a percentage, is the markup you are being charged.
+A 0.5% markup is competitive.
+A 3% markup is expensive.

 How to Spot a Markup in Real Time Before You Confirm